-- We understand that it is recommended that we seek independent legal advice - We accept that even if one of us has made a greater contribution this will not be reflected in the allocation of the sale proceeds - We acknowledge that a property held under a joint ownership cannot be disposed of by a Will.
+- We understand that it is recommended that we seek independent legal advice - We accept that even if one of us has made a greater contribution this will not be reflected in the allocation of the sale proceeds - We acknowledge that a property held under a joint ownership cannot be

+disposed of by a Will.

-B. We wish to hold the property as TENANTS IN COMMON IN EQUAL SHARES
+B. We wish to hold the property as TENANTS IN COMMON IN EQUA L SHARES

-C. We wish to hold the property as TENANTS IN COMMON IN APPORTIONED SAHRES AS FOLLOWS:
+C. We wish to hold the property as TENANTS IN COMMON IN APPOSAHRES AS FOLLOWS: ORTIONED

 NAME:

 NAME:

-D. We require FURTHER ADVICE as to the following: (please tick as appropriate)
+D. We require FURTHER ADVICE as to the following: (please tick as app propriate)

-- a.
-The preparation of a Declaration of Trust - b.
-Registering a restriction at Land Registry - c.
+a.
+The preparation of a Declaration of Trust

+b.
+Registering a restriction at Land Registry Registering a restriction at Land Registry

+c.
 The preparation of a Will

-7. CLIENTS' INSTRUCTIONS - I/We wish you to act for me/us in connection with the transaction(s) outlined above, subject to your terms and on the basis of the fee estimate you have provided with this form.

-(All those named in Section 2 above should please give their FULL names and sign and date below.)
+7. CLIENTS' INSTRUCTIONS - I/We wish you to act for me/us in connecting the transaction(s) outlined above, subject to your terms and on the basis estimate you have provided with this form.
+(All those named in Section 2 above should please give their FULL names and subelow.) s of the fee

-FULL NAME(S) SIGNATURE(S) DATE
+DATE